 The cost of running a cloud infrastructure directly impacts on the charges requested by the end users for its usage.
-However, in our cost model, we do not deal with the issue of configuring the price of the VM options offered by the cloud providers.
+However, in our cost model, we do not deal with the issue of configuring the price of the VM options offered by the cloud providers taking into account their actual cost.
+Rather, we assume that the charges are fixed and provided as input parameters to our model.

-2.1.3 Charging Models
+2.1.3.
+Charging Models